The United States Fashion Industry Association (USFIA) is pleased to present the

 Erin Williamson

-Erin Williamson is the Director of Product Management in the Customs Brokerage Product Team.
+Erin Williamson is the Vice President of GEODIS' U.S. Customs Brokerage Product Team.
 Erin is responsible for ensuring compliance of customs brokerage activities and supporting the US station brokerage operations.

 Our Sponsors & Partners